imker25/gpsa/ReadMe.md

 ```

-Get statistc for a number of files into a csv output:
+Get statistics for a number of files into a csv output:

 ```sh
 ~$  ./gpsa -out-file=gps-statistics.csv my/test/*.gpx

 ```

-Get statistc for a number of files into a csv output, with verbose comandline output:
+Get statistics for a number of files into a csv output, with verbose comandline output:

 ```sh
 ~$  ./gpsa -verbose -out-file=gps-statistics.csv my/test/*.gpx